NWChemEx/NWChemEx/_sources/installation/building.rst.txt

 NWChemEx and some dependencies are hosted in private repositories.
 To create a PAT, follow the instructions at GitHub's `Creating a personal access token
 <https://docs.github.com/en/github/authenticating-to-github/
 creating-a-personal-access-token>`_ page.
+Note: please create a **classical personal access token**, not a fine-grained personal access token.
 This PAT will be used when prompted for a password while cloning repositories.